Book review: The Forbidden Innocent by Sharon Kendrick (Mills & Boon [Modern Romance], 2011 )

 I always think that boredom indicates a lack of imagination.

 Oh yeah, I like that one.
 I don’t understand kids and teens who complain of having “nothing to do” because it just means that they haven’t got the imagination to occupy themselves in any sort of vaguely meaningful way.
-When I was a child, I played with my toys or read a book.
+When I was a child I played with my toys or read a book.
 When I got older, I started writing letters to friends I had made on the Internet.
-And then there was the advent of the computer at home … So I always found a way to have stuff to do.
-Simples.
+And then there was the advent of the computer at home and I learned how to make websites.
+And if nothing else, there was always a book to read.
+So I always found a way to have stuff to do.

 Anyway.
 Where was I?